Old Dutch Church of Sleepy Hollow: History

 Thereafter it continued without the patronage.
 Washington Irving, whose Sunnyside estate was a few miles to the south, made the church famous when he gave it prominent mention in his early 19th-century Halloween short story "The Legend of Sleepy Hollow" as both a setting and a site connected with the Headless Horseman.
 Irving later gave yellow bricks from the church to outline the construction date on the wall above the door at Bolton Priory in Pelham Manor, New York.

-In 1837 a fire damaged the church.
+In 1837, a fire damaged the church.
 During the repairs some significant changes were made to the building.
 The main entrance was moved from the south facade to its current location on the west, the windows and door entry were changed to the Gothic arches then in style and given brick surrounds.
 Inside, the north gallery was removed and the west one enlarged.
 The original ceiling beams and pulpit were replaced.

-Sixty years later the church was renovated again for its bicentennial.
-That work reversed the 1837 renovations by restoring the original ceiling and reproducing the original pulpit.
+The church was renovated again in 1897 for its bicentennial.
+That work reversed the 1837 renovations, restoring the original ceiling and the original pulpit.
 The Tarrytowns had grown through the 19th century, and a branch church had been built in Tarrytown to minister to the expanded congregation.
 Eventually that church became the main church, and the original building was used only for special occasions, a practice that continued until the most recent renovation in the 1990s.
 Currently, worship services are held from June through September.